adeposting/notes/_pages/2025/06/03/automatically-set-cue-points-in-rekordbox-on-macos.md

 The script provides several automated functions for managing cue points:

 ### 1. Memory Cue Management
-- **Set Memory Cues**: Automatically places memory cues at regular intervals throughout the track
+- **Set Memory Cues**: Automatically places memory cues at regular intervals throughout the track, any existing memory cues *will* be deleted.
+  - *Set memory cues from first beat of track*: Set memory cues starting at the first beat of the track, note that this is not bar 1.1, but in instead the first beat of the track.
+  - *Set memory cues from hot cue A*: Set memory cues starting at hot cue A, note that hot cue A must be set.

 - **Delete Memory Cues**: Removes all memory cues from the selected tracks
+  - *Delete memory cues*: Deletes any existing memory cues.

 ### 2. Hot Cue Management
-- **Set Hot Cues**: Places hot cues at strategic points relative to memory cues
+- **Set Hot Cues**: Places hot cues at strategic points relative to memory cues, memory cues must be set first, any existing hot cues *will not* be deleted.
+	- *Set hot cues*: Sets all hot cues.
 - **Clear Hot Cues**: Removes all hot cues from the selected tracks
+  - *Clear hot cues*: Deletes any existing hot cues.

 ### 3. Bar Setting
-- **Set 1.1 Bars**: Automatically sets the 1.1 bar marker at the beginning of each track
+- **Set 1.1 Bars**: Automatically sets the 1.1 bar marker, adjusting the beat grid.
+  - *Set 1.1 bars at first beat of track*: Set bar 1.1 at the first beat of the track, note that this is not bar 1.1, but in instead the first beat of the track.
+  - *Set 1.1 bars at hot cue A*: Set bar 1.1 at hot cue A, note that hot cue A must be set.

 ## Usage